Boussau/boussau.github.io/tutorials/M2_Tutorials/TP7_RelaxedClock/index.md

 Note that clockrate is now a vector (whereas, in the case of the strict clock model considered in the last section, it was a scalar).
 When receiving a vector, the `dnPhyloCTMC` object automatically deduces that the rates in the vector should be mapped onto the branches of the tree.

 For the rest, the script is essentially the same as for the strict clock model considered above.
-The main difference is that moves should now be implemented for mean_clockrate, relvar_clockrate, and for each of the entries of the clockrate vector.
+The main difference is that moves should now be implemented for `mean_clockrate`, `relvar_clockrate`, and for each of the entries of the `clockrate` vector.
 Implementing these moves is left as an exercise.

 Write the complete script, using `prim_strictclock.rev` as a template and making the required changes.
 You may want to remove the variable `clockrate` from the screen monitor to avoid cluttering your terminal, and instead you may want to monitor `mean_clockrate`.
 Run the script on the primate dataset.
 Estimate the mean rate of substitution and its relative variance across branches.
 Visualize the estimated relative ages on the tree.
-How does this compare with the strict clock estimates?
+**How does this compare with the strict clock estimates?**

 Using FigTree, identify areas of high or low rates of evolution.

-How does this compare to the fast- or slow-evolving lineages identified by looking at the undated tree?
+**How does this compare to the fast- or slow-evolving lineages identified by looking at the undated tree?**

 {% aside The auto-correlated relaxed clock model %}